 The CEPIA Graduate Diploma of Cardiac Electrophysiology [10759NAT] is specifically tailored for cardiac physiologists, EP registrars / fellows and other allied professionals practicing in cardiac electrophysiology anywhere in the world.
 It is designed to be a comprehensive overview of all facets of contemporary cardiac electrophysiology, from cellular physiology to advanced mapping techniques with an emphasis on the analysis of intracardiac recordings.
 Theoretical and practical skills will be taught, endowing participants with the ability to perform any diagnostic or invasive electrophysiologic procedure, from syncope studies to atrial fibrillation ablation procedures.

 The course is a blend of on-demand content with scheduled live-streamed workshops delivered 100% online so can be accessed from anywhere in the world.
-Course material consists of 4 modules comprised of lectures, case studies, tutorials, hands-on sessions and live ablations, covering the entire clinical and technical scope of cardiac electrophysiology.
+Course material consists of 4 modules comprised of lectures, case studies, tutorials, hands-on demonstrations and live ablations, covering the entire clinical and technical scope of cardiac electrophysiology.
 Each module will be assessed by both online exams and a practical take home workbook, so is aimed directly at those who are actively involved in EP procedures and wish to achieve a world class accredited qualification.

 - Cardiac physiologists